jeremy-block/retro-relevance-study/public/retro-comms/assets/tutorialText/intro_personality.md

 Thank you for marking those summaries so thoroughly!

+You're almost done!

 ## What's next?

-Over the next few pages, you’ll answer a few questions to help us better understand your **problem-solving approach** and **personality**.
+To wrap up, please answer a few quick questions about your **problem-solving approach** and **personality**.

-*As before, there are no right or wrong answers.
-Please answer quickly and go with your first instinct.*
+*There are no right or wrong answers—go with your gut.*